sergey-serebryakov/eigen-blis/README.md

-# Accelerating Eigen linear algebra library with BLIS (BLAS) on CPUs
+# Eigen linear algebra library with BLIS (BLAS) on CPUs: are there any performance benefits?

 ### Introduction
 [Eigen](http://eigen.tuxfamily.org/) is a C++ template-based linear algebra library.
 In order to use it, no compilation is requried: just get the latest version and specify include paths for your project.
 Eigen uses a number of optimization techniques to make things fast: parallelization with OpenMP, advanced vector extensions (AVX), smart expression templates and many others.